Sales Inquiry : 855-351-4731 GET A QUOTE

 1: Can employers force employees to work overtime during the holidays?

-Yes.
-The Fair Labor Standards Act (FLSA) establishes a 40-hour workweek threshold for calculating overtime, but it does not establish a maximum limit on the number of weekly hours that employee may be required to work.
-In general, employers are free to require overtime and can even terminate or discipline employees who refuse to work overtime.
-There are some exceptions, of course.
-For example, if overtime violates the employment contract, creates some kind of safety risk, or would result in a violation of the Family Medical Leave Act (FMLA), employers may not mandate it.
+Yes, the Fair Labor Standards Act (FLSA) establishes a 40-hour workweek threshold for calculating overtime.
+Although, it does not set a maximum limit on the number of weekly hours that employers may require employees to work.
+In general, employers are free to require overtime hours and can even terminate or discipline employees who refuse overtime work.

 2: If employees work on a holiday, do you have to pay them holiday or overtime pay?

-Overtime pay: The FLSA mandates that non-exempt (hourly) employees be paid overtime (generally 1.5 times their normal compensation) if they work more than 40 hours for the week.
-If working on the holiday results in more than 40 hours worked that week, they must be paid overtime for those extra hours.
-Note that holiday pay has no relevance to this question; overtime requirements are determined solely based on hours worked.
+Please note that holiday pay is not relevant to this question; overtime requirements are determined based solely on hours worked.
 Also, the state of California has slightly different rules, and it requires overtime to be calculated on a daily basis (time worked in excess of 8 hours in a day) rather than weekly (time workers in excess of 40 hours in a week).

 3: If employees do NOT work the holiday, do you have to pay them holiday or overtime pay?